hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 Signal is supported and improved by Open Whisper Systems and the Signal Foundation.
 Signal has been vetted by cryptographers and security professionals alike who have found it to be secure ([Signal audit](https://threatpost.com/signal-audit-reveals-protocol-cryptographically-sound/121892/) and [A Formal Security Analysis of the Signal Messaging Protocol](https://eprint.iacr.org/2016/1013.pdf)).

+Signal has been implemented in multiple programming languages already so the protocol does not need to be written from scratch.
+The open source libraries can be used directly with Indy.

 # Prior art
 [prior-art]: #prior-art